jadudm/workbook-compiler/src/workbook_compiler/design/brainstorming.md

 # Refinements

 Ranges are going to want to have a notion of a header or title cell.
+That will want to be positioned at the `top`, `left`, `right`, or `bottom`.

+* Can only `linear_range`s have a header cell?
+  * Should a range from A1:A10 have the header cell in A1 if the position is `top`?
+  * Or, should the header cell be A1, and the range is...
+A2:A11?
+  * What would it mean for a linear range of A1:A10 to have a position of `left` or `right`?
+Or, is that an error?
+  * Positions might be `start` or `end` instead.
+  * If the range has a header cell, then... should the constructor allow a start, a length, and then if a header exists, the values are auto-constructed?

 Cells will want some notion of formatting.
 Unclear whether Ranges will have formatting.